 There is no legal requirement to provide a contract of employment.
 Under the Employment Rights Act employees must be provided with a written statement of employment particulars (terms and conditions of employment).
 The Act sets out what must be included, but does allow some particulars to be in another document.
 Written employment contracts usually cover additional issues.
 The initial statement of employment particulars must be provided no later than two months after their employment begins.

 Although many employers issue employment contracts setting out notice periods the employer will provide, there are also statutory notice rights set out in law.
 These entitle employees to one week’s notice for each complete year of service up to a maximum of 12.
 So if your employee had been working for five years or longer he is entitled to more notice.

 If your employee earns enough to have to pay National Insurance contributions she will be entitled to Statutory Sick Pay (SSP).
 This is not payable for the first three days of sickness and lasts for 28 weeks.
 Her first absence will count for this as absences within eight weeks are linked.
-The rate is £92.05 from 6 April 2018.
+The weekly rate is £94.25 from 6 April 2019.

 It is a good idea to set parameters for what staff can do at work with your technology.
 You need to review this and introduce a comprehensive policy setting out what they can do and how they should conduct themselves online.
 This can encompass personal use, email etiquette and any monitoring you carry out.
 Once rules are set, if these are broken you have grounds for disciplining offenders.